Orfeo42/crud-base/README.md

 # crud-base
-This Library is useful to generalize web project structure and api exposition
+This project purpose is to generalize web project structure and api exposition